 Bondi Chai continues to grow strongly today and has earned a reputation as the gold standard for chai latte in Australia, with more awards for taste and quality than any other product in the category.

 Export was always a big part of our growth plans – it’s one of the key reasons we chose the name Bondi Chai – and we’re now well down that track.
-Now you can enjoy a Bondi Chai in places as far apart as Singapore and Sydney, Amsterdam and Armadale, Launceston and London.
+Now you can enjoy a Bondi Chai in places as far apart as Singapore and Sydney, Amsterdam and Albury, Launceston and London and Taipei and Tamworth.

 One of our greatest pleasures is to travel around the world and hear Bondi Chai being ordered in different languages or hearing super-stars like Nicole Kidman and Alice Cooper singing the praises of Bondi Chai!